Johan Fredrik Carlsson

 Student.

-Herman Baumbach was born near Grästorp and is commonly referred to as the most famous perpetual student.
-He came to Uppsala in 1876 and completed his Bachelors at 61 years of age after 84 terms of studies.
+Herman Baumbach was born near Grästorp and is usually called the most famous lintel.
+He came to Uppsala in 1876 and graduated at the age of 61 after 84 semesters of study.
 He belonged to the Västgöta nation from 1876 until his death in 1931.

 Pencil drawing of Herman Baumbach, drawn by Carl Lindorm Möllersvärd.
 Photo: UUB.